Continuous nonlinear adaptive experimental design with gradient flow: Methodology for nonlinear design

+As mentioned above, the matrix $\mathcal{I}[\rho; \vecsigma]$ (sometimes also referred to in this context as the Gauss-Newton Hessian) is a natural extension of the matrix ${\bf A}^\top {\bf A} [\rho]$ that arises in the case of linear OED, which is the basis of the A-optimality and D-optimality criteria.
+These criteria can be extended to the nonlinear case as follows (cf. \eqref{eqn: linear oed}):

-When $\mathcal{I}[\rho;\vecsigma]$ is evaluated at the inverse problem solution $\vecsigma = \vecsigma^*[\rho]$ \eqref{eqn: continuous loss}, it represents the size of error in the solution when data is polluted.
-The nonlinear experimental design problems are now written as:
+When $\mathcal{I}[\rho;\vecsigma]$ is evaluated at the inverse problem solution $\vecsigma = \vecsigma^*[\rho]$ \eqref{eqn: continuous loss}, it is proportional to the variance of error in the solution when data is polluted by Gaussian noise.
+(The proof of this claim follows the linear case of \cref{subsec: linear oed}.)
+The nonlinear experimental design problems can thus be written as follows: